jsdealy/latin/miscellae/guideToLatinConversation.md

 answer in writing questions put to them by the professor.
-The book is suitable for any class and may be made useful in a thousand ways which will suggest themselves to the conscientious pro- fessor or student.
+The book is suitable for any class and may be made useful in a thousand ways which will suggest themselves to the conscientious professor or student.

 ## VOCABULARY.